-"Superintelligence" by Nick Bostrom - an amazing read, but you won't sleep at night.
+"Superintelligence" by Nick Bostrom - an amazing read.
+The book discusses strengths, weaknesses, and risks related to AI.
+But be warned; after reading it you won't sleep at night.

 "Prediction Machines" by Agarwal, Gans, and Goldfarb is an excellent book on how Machine Learning will impact organizations, industry, and society.
 I have read many books on ML and AI, but this one takes the crown.
 If you are in business and can only afford to read one book then this is the one to read.
 Also, you probably should change your business.
 You should be able to afford to read more than one book ;-)

 "Competing in the Age of AI" by Marco Iansiti and Karim R. Lakhani is a great book full of business cases showing how ML can be harnessed to reinvent a company's business model and gain an edge in competition.